Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scripts that lists all users and their directories
+A scripts that Replace all characters A and c from input to Z and e respectively.